 Get information about newt:

 $ newt Newt allows you to create your own embedded application based on the Mynewt operating system.
 Newt provides both build and package management in a single tool, which allows you to compose an embedded application, and set of projects, and then build the necessary artifacts from those projects.
 For more information on the Mynewt operating system, please visit https://mynewt.apache.org/.
 Please use the newt help command, and specify the name of the command you want help for, for help on how to use a specific command Usage: newt [flags] newt [command] Examples: newt newt help [<command-name>] For help on <command-name>.
 If not specified, print this message.
-Available Commands: build Build one or more targets clean Delete build artifacts for one or more targets create-image Add image header to target binary debug Open debugger session to target info Show project info install Install project dependencies load Load built target to board mfg Manufacturing flash image commands new Create a new project pkg Create and manage packages in the current workspace resign-image Re-sign an image. run build/create-image/download/debug <target> size Size of target components sync Synchronize project dependencies target Commands to create, delete, configure, and query targets test Executes unit tests for one or more packages upgrade Upgrade project dependencies vals Display valid values for the specified element type(s) version Display the Newt version number Flags: -h, --help Help for newt commands -j, --jobs int Number of concurrent build jobs (default 8) -l, --loglevel string Log level (default "WARN") -o, --outfile string Filename to tee output to -q, --quiet Be quiet; only display error output -s, --silent Be silent; don't output anything -v, --verbose Enable verbose output when executing commands Use "newt [command] --help" for more information about a command.
+Available Commands: apropos Search manual page names and descriptions build Build one or more targets clean Delete build artifacts for one or more targets create-image Add image header to target binary debug Open debugger session to target docs Project documentation generation commands help Help about any command info Show project info load Load built target to board man Browse the man-page for given argument man-build Build man pages mfg Manufacturing flash image commands new Create a new project pkg Create and manage packages in the current workspace resign-image Obsolete run build/create-image/download/debug <target> size Size of target components target Commands to create, delete, configure, and query targets test Executes unit tests for one or more packages upgrade Upgrade project dependencies vals Display valid values for the specified element type(s) version Display the Newt version number Flags: --escape Apply Windows escapes to shell commands -h, --help Help for newt commands -j, --jobs int Number of concurrent build jobs (default 4) -l, --loglevel string Log level (default "WARN") -o, --outfile string Filename to tee output to -q, --quiet Be quiet; only display error output -s, --silent Be silent; don't output anything -v, --verbose Enable verbose output when executing commands Use "newt [command] --help" for more information about a command.